Nova0G/landing-page/README.md

 # landing-page
 Odin Landing Page From Scratch Project

-Brawlstars and all images Copyright Supercell.
+Brawlstars and all images Copyright Supercell 2023